22 Signs of an Unhealthy Relationship

 Some people view their partners as a project to fix.
 They want to change their spouse’s appearance, behavior, or personality in order to make themselves feel more secure and in control.
 This reflects a lack of respect and unconditional love.

 Even if your partner won’t go to counseling, you can go alone to navigate your feelings and decisions about the future of the relationship.
-Having support and guidance from a professional with perspective is essential to healing or releasing an unhealthy relationship.
+Having support and guidance from a professional with perspective is essential to healing and fixing an unhealthy relationship.